FHE-Swap/fheswap-contracts/README.md

 ---

-## Current Status: Phase 1 Complete ✅
+## Current Status: Phase 2 In Progress 🚧

-We have successfully implemented the foundational wrapper system that enables standard ERC20 tokens to be converted into confidential ERC7984 tokens.
-This is the essential building block for the confidential AMM.
+We have successfully implemented the foundational wrapper system and are now developing the core AMM contracts.
+The factory contract is complete and ready for pair creation and management.

 ### What Works Now

-#### Wrapper System
+#### Wrapper System ✅
 - **Wrap**: Convert ERC20 → ERC7984 (confidential)
 - **Unwrap**: Convert ERC7984 → ERC20 (with decrypt callback)
 - **Factory**: Create and manage wrappers for any ERC20 token
 - **Testing**: Full test coverage including edge cases

+#### Factory System ✅
+- **FHEFactory**: Create and manage confidential trading pairs
+- **Pair Creation**: Deterministic deployment using minimal proxies
+- **Token Type Management**: Support for ERC20, ERC7984, and official FHE tokens
+- **Testing**: Comprehensive test suite for factory operations

 #### Example Usage

+**Wrapper System:**
 ```solidity
 // Create a wrapper for any ERC20 token
 address wrapper = factory.createWrapper(